Lucas-zz/BatePapoUOL_BackEnd/README.md

   text: "MESSAGE"
 }
 ```
-*You'll need to imform the receiver of the message as User in the request's headers:*
+**You'll need to inform the receiver of the message as User in the request's headers:*
 ```js
 request.post('EXAMPLE_URL/messages', body, {
   headers: {